 What to Expect at the Weekly Juayua Food Festival

 Every single weekend, the small town hosts a fabulous food festival.
-People from villages all around the country converge either to sell their specialty, or to enjoy sampling from others.
-Even better is that over the first two weeks of the year, the food festival combines with the annual Festival del Cristo Negro, coming to a climax on the 15th of January.
-We just happened to be there for that final weekend.
+People from villages all around the country converge either to sell their specialty, or to enjoy a sampling of others’.

 Two main streets around the town square are lined with canopies and the air is thick with the smell of charcoal smoke.
 Dozens of individual makeshift kitchens fill the canopies, each offering a sampling of three or four traditional Salvadorian dishes.
 You will find everything from soups, to grilled meat platters, seafood, desserts and cocktails.